 CHRONOMETRIC SURVEY TECHNIQUES

 Everyone on the Wadi el-Hudi team is equipped with a Handheld, watch, and camera in addition to our notebooks.
-All of the photographs that we take and the notebook data are recorded with a time-stamps of the time they are being made.
-This allows us to produce geolocations for the photographs and notes by coordinating that data with the time that the person was in a particular location.
-With this information, someone walking in the desert looking for new archaeological sites automatically knows where a photograph was taken or where a note-taker stood when he or she wrote a particular note.
-After each day, we download the data and photographs and plot the course walked by each member of our team on GoogleEarth.
-With this technique, we are able to call up an area on GoogleEarth and immediately know the photo numbers of every picture taken in a specific area.
+All of the photographs that we take and the notebook data we record is geolocated using time-stamps.
+With this information, someone walking in the desert and for looking for new archaeological sites automatically knows where a photograph was taken or where a note-taker stood when he or she wrote a particular note.
+After each day, we download the data and photographs taken and plot the course walked by each member of our team on GoogleEarth.
+In the future, we will be able to call up an area on GoogleEarth and immediately know the photo numbers of every picture taken in a specific area.

 We are fortunate that Ahmed Fakhry and Ian Shaw took pictures of Wadi el-Hudi in the late 1940s and 1992 respectively.
-Those photos are incredibly important to our current work because we can accurately map how the archaeological sites have changed over time using a technique called Rephotography.
-First, we locate the exact spot and angle from which the original photograph was taken.
+Those older photos are incredibly important to our current work because we can accurately map how the archaeological sites have changed over time using a technique called Rephotography.
+First, we locate the exact spot and angle from which the original photographer had taken a picture.
 Then we reproduce the photograph to the best of our ability according to the time-constraints and equipment that we have available.
 Overlaying the new photograph onto the old photograph immediately reveals features of the landscape that have changed in the intervening time.
-Moreover, because we know exactly where the new photo was taken and we have mapped remaining features around it, we can map the locations of any changed or missing features from the past photograph.
-For example, if a gate to a settlement was photographed in 1992, and it has since been bulldozed by illegal miners, we can still precisely map where the gate had been using Rephotography.
+Moreover, because we know exactly where the new photo was taken and we have mapped remaining features around it, we can actually map the locations of any changed or missing features from the past photograph.
+For example, if a gate to a settlement was photographed as well preserved in 1992, and it has since been bulldozed by illegal miners, we can still precisely map where the gate had been using Rephotography.